Reshad Feild: Life and career

 Feild was born in Hascombe, Surrey, England, the son of publisher Armistead Littlejohn Feild (1891-1937) and Violet Esmé (1898-1986), daughter of Henry Cumberland Bentley, a brewery director.
 Feild was educated at Eton and served in the Royal Navy, where he had an undistinguished career.
 In the early 1960s, Feild formed a folk duo, the Kensington Squares, with Dion O'Brien, later known as Tom Springfield.
 When the duo added Dion's sister Mary, they became the Springfields, with Mary becoming known as Dusty Springfield.
-The trio had minor pop hits in Britain before Feild left in late 1962; he was replaced by Mike Hurst.
+The trio had minor pop hits in Britain before Feild left in late 1962 and was replaced by Mike Hurst.

 Feild was influenced by the spiritual teachings of G. I. Gurdjieff, P. D. Ouspensky, and others.
 He studied spiritual healing, and was involved with the Alice Bailey community.
 In the late 1960s, he was initiated as a sheikh in the Sufi Order International by Pir Vilayat Inayat Khan.
 Feild studied with Bulent Rauf, a Turkish author and translator descended from a line of Sufi masters going back to the Andalusian mystic Muhyiddin Ibn Arabi (1165–1240).
 He established the Beshara Centre at Swyre Farm in Aldsworth, England, in 1970.
-A description of events at this center is given in the books I, Wabenzi by Rafi Zabor, and Beshara and Ibn 'Arabi: A Movement of Sufi Spirituality in the Modern World.
+A description of events at the centre is given in the books I, Wabenzi by Rafi Zabor, and Beshara and Ibn 'Arabi: A Movement of Sufi Spirituality in the Modern World.

-In December 1971, he and a group of students went to Konya, Turkey, to meet Bulent and the sema of the Mevlevi order of Dervishes.
+In December 1971, Feild and a group of students went to Konya, Turkey, to meet Bulent and the sema of the Mevlevi order of Dervishes.
 While there, he met Sheikh Suleiman (Süleyman) Dede.
-In 1972 Feild resigned his role in the Sufi Order.
+In 1972, Feild resigned his role in the Sufi Order.
 In 1973, he resigned his role leading the Beshara Centre and went to Los Angeles, Tepoztlan, Mexico, and Vancouver Island, BC, where he taught on his own.